§Working with Git

 However, for the general case, if your pull request contains more than one commit, then you will need to squash it.
 To do this, or if you already have submitted a pull request and we ask you to squash it, then you should follow these steps:

-Ensure that you have all the changes from the core master branch in your repo:
+Ensure that you have all the changes from the core main branch in your repo:

 git fetch origin